-7.14.
+7.7.
 CHILDCARE AND PARENTING LEAVE

-- 7.14.1.
 FPSE, as an organization of educators, recognizes the value of quality early childhood education for the public good, and endorses lobbying campaigns to initiate and maintain a quality public childcare program in Canada.
-(2000) - 7.14.2.
-FPSE shall lobby for adequate on-site childcare at every institution.
-(1990)
+(2000)

-7.15.
+7.8.
 FAIR TRADE AND SUSTAINABILITY

-- 7.15.1.
+- 7.8.1.
 FPSE, in planning AGMs and meetings, will support sustainable practices and preferences for travel, accommodation, and services.
-(2010) - 7.15.2.
+(2010) - 7.8.2.
 FPSE supports wherever possible sustainable purchase policies and practices that would result in a significant reduction in waste products and recommends the same to locals.
-(2007) - 7.15.3.
-FPSE actively encourages its member locals to implement policies on their own campuses that, where possible, all coffee, tea and hot chocolate used or provided at local offices and local-sponsored events be fairly traded.
-(2005)
+(2007)

-7.16.
+7.9.
 RIGHT OF ACCESS TO EDUCATIONAL TECHNOLOGIES